thewmh/wizardunicorn.ninja/frontend-masters/hard-parts-js.md

 1. Declare a function `display`

 2. Declare a constant `futureData` and store the result of `fetch(...)`.
-This will immediately return a 'Promise Object' with two properties; {value: undefined, onFufilled: []} and store it in the `futureData` constant.
+This will immediately return a 'Promise Object' with two properties; {value: undefined, onFulfilled: []} and store it in the `futureData` constant.
 The other consequence of `fetch(...)` will be in the Web Browser in the form of a Network Request.
 The Network Request requires the URL and path, which is defined.
 The Network Request defaults to a `GET` request, but you can pass in (as an argument) another type of request, i.e. `POST`.
 The response from the Network Request gets stored in the `futureData` object that was created, specifically in the `value` property of that object.

 ### Promises Example: then